sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

     }
 ```

-After that, the Congifure method needs to be updated to initialize our IdentityData class and to tell the app to actually use Identity.
+After that, the Configure method needs to be updated to initialize our IdentityData class and to tell the app to actually use Identity.

 ```c#
     // This method gets called by the runtime.
 Use this method to configure the HTTP request pipeline.